Colourful Northern India

 - All international flights and airport taxes (quoted and booked separately)

-- Any excess luggage charges
+- Any excess luggage charges, if applicable

-- Visa Fees, if applicable
+- Visa fees, if applicable

-- Driver, guide and local escort gratuities
+- Driver, guide, and local escort gratuities (recommended +/-USD 180 total per person)

 - Telephone bill, laundry and any items of a personal nature